-4. SNOW AND ICE ASPECTS AND IMPACTS
+SNOW AND ICE ASPECTS AND IMPACTS 4.

-UGL contractor have taken the decision to demobilise the works from 1st June through to 31st August for each year of the Project.
-The specific date of the demobilisation and re-establishment of works will be assessed on an ongoing basis to ensure maximisation of available works program is balanced by the risk exposure of UGL contractors.
+UGL contractor have taken the decision to demobilise all non-essential operational field staff from the project and consider a reduction in works (weather dependent) over Winter.
+The specific date of the reduction in works and recommencement of major works will be assessed on an ongoing basis to ensure maximisation of available works program is balanced by the risk exposure of UGL contractors.